sts10/rust-command-line-utilities/README.md

 ## Criteria for submitting a tool to this list

 If you know of a Rust command line tool that you think would be a good fit for this list, open an issue or a PR.
-Note that I generally only consider projects that have **100 or more stars on GitHub**, and I reserve the right to reject submissions even if they meet that criteria.
+Note that I generally only consider projects that have **100 or more stars on GitHub**, which I'm hoping means that the program will be a bit battle-tested and ready for real-world use.
+I also reserve the right to reject submissions even if they meet this criteria.

 You're of course welcome to fork this project and maintain your own list!
 Check the included LICENSE for more information.